- Scenic Exploration

 - 276 Capacity

 - Price from

-Summary : Join an expedition that encompasses the highlights of Disko Bay on a journey from Kangerlussuaq, Greenland to Reykjavik, Iceland.
+Summary : Join an expedition that encompasses the highlights of Disko Bay and a slice of Iceland.
 Greenland’s west coast offers fascinating exploration of the Inuit culture and the remarkable land that local residents inhabit.
 Accessible only by boat, these small settlements provide a glimpse into the very essence of Greenlandic culture.
-Cross the Denmark Strait and arrive at a fishing village called, “Iceland in a nutshell” because of its diverse landscape; lava and rock formations, glaciers and volcanic activity.
-Set against a spectacular natural landscape that is bathed in the light of the Midnight Sun, this expedition of “Glaciers and Ice” will truly be an unforgettable journey.
+Navigate through sounds and fjords, and visit small Inuit settlements, abandoned villages and the lively Greenlandic capital, Nuuk before continuing north to Disko Bay.
+Set against a spectacular natural landscape bathed in the light of the Midnight Sun, this expedition of glaciers and fjords will truly be the trip of a lifetime.

-Grundarfjörður is a fishing village on the Snæfellsnes peninsula.
+Grundarfjördur is a fishing village on the Snæfellsnes Peninsula.
 It is also often called “Iceland in a nutshell” because of the diversity of its landscape; lava and rock formations, glaciers and volcanic activity, as well as a wealth of bird life and picturesque scenery.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.